qi-github-ui/AutoDCM/README.md

 1. ***Freebase***
 >Freebase plays a crucial role in the AutoDCM framework as a comprehensive knowledge base.
 It provides structured information that assists in aligning extracted triples with existing entities and relationships. >For more information about how Freebase is utilized within AutoDCM, refer to the section 'Constructing the Knowledge Base for Enhanced RE' in our paper.

->The knowledge base used in our paper is located in the `freebase/PersonGraphDataSet-master` directory.
+>The knowledge base used in our paper is located in the `src/freebase/PersonGraphDataSet-master` directory.
 For more details about this dataset, visit [PersonRelationKnowledgeGraph on GitHub]>(https://github.com/liuhuanyong/PersonRelationKnowledgeGraph).

+2. ***Data Crawling***
+>Instructions for data crawling and preparation.